 When we consume basic omega-3 or omega-6 fatty acids in our diets, our bodies naturally metabolise them into longer and more useful molecules.

 This process uses a specific set of enzymes and herein lies the catch: omega-3 and omega-6 fatty acids actually share the same enzymes.
 This means that the balance of omega-3 and 6s in the diet is crucial.
+For instance, too much omega-6 fatty acid - found in high levels in animal and vegetable oils and many snack foods, automatically reduces the production of long-chain omega-3 polyunsaturated fatty acids.
+That’s not helpful.

 The first evidence supporting a role for omega-3 fatty acids in human health were observational studies demonstrating low rates of cardiovascular disease in coastal dwelling Japanese.
 This group of people naturally have very high rates of fish consumption – and fatty fish, such as tuna and salmon have a lot of omega-3 fatty acids.
 Fish oil is an excellent source of omega-3 fatty acids but it has its problems for those on a vegan diet and if you look into how it's processed, you will be turned off for life.